pius-braun/MLBasicC/README.md

 This project implements some of the widely used components of neural networks in `C++` using **Back Propagation** and **Stochastic Gradient Descent**.

 The result is a very basic kernel for machine learning, that can train a neural network with different neurons and cost functions.
-The parameters of the network can be configured from the command line.

 The following cost functions are implemented: